hitoshi-watase/sercrod/docs/reference/directives/let.md

 - `*let` runs before any other directive on the `<p>`.
 - The code `total = price * qty` creates a new variable `total` in the local scope.
 - The child `<span *print="total">` can read `total` directly.
-- Because `total` did not exist in the host data before, it is also promoted into the Nablla data scope for this `<na-blla>`.
+- Because `total` did not exist in the host data before, it is also promoted into the Sercrod data scope for this `<serc-rod>`.

 #### Behavior

 At a high level, `*let` behaves like “execute this code in the current data scope and keep any new variables”:

-- It reads the current data for the host `<na-blla>` and any in-scope iteration variables.
+- It reads the current data for the host `<serc-rod>` and any in-scope iteration variables.
 - It executes the `*let` string as JavaScript (expressions or simple statements) in a sandboxed scope.
 - It updates the effective scope for the current element and its descendants.
 - It promotes newly created variable names into the host data, but does not overwrite existing ones.